Hidde-Heijnen/mlmi-vault/010 - Classes/MLMI1/Notebook/Exercises/Radioactive.md

   b) Compute the __maximum a posteriori__ (MAP) estimate for the bias.
   c) Provide an intuitive interpretation for the parameters of the prior distribution, $n_0$ and $N_0$.
 For what setting of $n_0$ and $N_0$ does the MAP estimate become equal to the maximum-likelihood estimate?
 ### Answers
+This question shows us that we can incrementally update our beliefs, since we don't necessarily have to see the new throws separately from our prior data.
+Our posterior takes the same form as the prior again, since it is a conjugate prior + likelihood combination again.
 #### a)

 Apply bayes rule, and we can separate the data into a product, because they're independent